Best Things To Do In Almonte

 Almonte

-Almonte is a 19th-century mill town surrounded by the Canadian Mississippi River.
-You’ll find it just 40 minutes from downtown Ottawa.
-It’s super picturesque, which is why it’s been a popular spot for movies in recent years.
-You can easily spend a day here exploring all the shops, restaurants and views.
-From where to shop, sights to see and must-try restaurants, here are all the things to do in Almonte on your next day trip.
+Almonte is a picturesque 19th-century mill town surrounded by the Canadian Mississippi River, located just 40 minutes from downtown Ottawa.
+Because it is so incredibly photogenic, it has become a hot spot for filming movies in recent years.
+You can easily spend an entire day here exploring heritage streets, unique boutiques, and scenic views.
+From where to shop to must-try restaurants, here is your ultimate day-trip guide to Almonte.

 You’ll find plenty of cute shops and cafes to pop into on the main street.
 Walk around and see what catches your eye.
 Here are a few of my favourites: